NicolasAudepin/Interactive_Art_v1/README.md

 ## The modules
  Right now we have:
+  - The base treaded module from which all the other should inherit
   - Midi output module
   - Tracking module
   - Yolo v3 (I will redo it myself soon because now its just a copy of somemone elses implementation)